 Figure 1 collects the evolution of the Required Equity Premium (REP) used or recommended by the books.
-Looking at Figure 1 is easy to understand the confusion that students and practitioners (and finance authors, also) have about the Equity Premium.
+Looking at Figure 1 it is easy to understand the confusion that students and practitioners (and finance authors, too) have about Equity Premium.

-Table 2 contains the main conclusions about the Equity Premium in different editions of the books that we review in this section.
+Table 2 contains the main conclusions about Equity Premium in different editions of the books that we review in this section.

-The following sections contain the main messages about the equity premium conveyed in the finance textbooks and valuation books.
+The following sections contain the main messages about equity premium conveyed in the finance textbooks and valuation books.

-Figure 1.
+Figure 1

 Evolution of the Required Equity Premium (REP) used or recommended in the most important finance textbooks